Joeltronics/wordlebot/README.md

 ## Status

-So far, there's a basic solver.
-It does a pretty good job, but it's far from perfect - there are lots of TODO comments in the code where it could be improved.
+The solver does a pretty good job, but it's far from perfect - there are lots of TODO comments in the code where it could be improved (plus some more ideas in the rest of this README).

-Right now it will only play its own internal game; there's no way (yet) to use this to solve along with a real game of Wordle.
-Though if you've already played a game of Wordle and want to see what the solver would have picked, you can run it with `-s <solution>` to have it play the same game.

 ## How does it work?

 For the first guess, score words based on the most common letters in the list of possible solutions - 2 points if the letter is in the same position in a given solution and is the first occurence of this letter in the guess; 1 point if it's in a different position, or the same position but it's not the first occurence in a guess.

 For next guesses while there are still lots of solutions left, use the heuristic of which guess will best narrow down the remaining possible solutions.
-"Best" is difficult to quanitify here - there are a few different ways this could be chosen, such as worst-case (minimax), lowest average, or lowest mean-squared.
+"Best" is difficult to quanitify here, since we have to calculate this against every possible solution, and there are a few different ways this could be chosen, such as worst-case (minimax), lowest average, or lowest mean-squared.
-Currently it uses a weighted score of minimax & average, weighted heavily toward minimax.
+Currently it uses a weighted score heavily weighted toward minimax, with a little bit of average.

 This has an O(n^3) complexity, so when there are still many possible solutions remaining, we prune the search space.
-The main pruning is the list of possible guesses, based on which use the most common remaining letters.
+The main pruning is the list of possible guesses to check, which we prune based on which use the most common letters among remaining solutions.
 When the search space is very large, we also prune the list of possible solutions to check these guesses against.

 When there are fewer guesses than a certain limit, search recursively for which guess will take the fewest remaining guesses to solve (using a combination of average & minimax - more on this later).